slowernews/wisdom-tldr/chapters/chapter_appendix.md

 The advantage of getting older is that you become more decisive.

+> *"That is the great fallacy: the wisdom of old men.
+They do not grow wise.
+They grow careful."
+-- Ernest Hemingway*

 > *"We never really grow up, we only learn how to act in public."
 -- Bryan White*